1981–82 Australia rugby union tour of Britain and Ireland

 Outside the international programme, the Wallabies won only once in their opening four matches.
 They lost to the English Midlands Division in the opening match, were held to a draw by the English Northern Division in the third match and lost to Bridgend in the fourth match.
 They then beat Wales B (the national second-tier side) by a single point in the next game.
 The sixth game brought a much better performance with a 37–6 win over Pontypool.
 Their form improved somewhat after that and they lost only one of the remaining thirteen non-international matches, to Munster in Cork.

-The tour experience would prove invaluable however for a number of brilliantly talented young players who in 1984 would lead the Wallabies to a Grand Slam tour victory.

-The Ella brothers, Steve Williams, Simon Poidevin, Andrew Slack, Brendan Moon, Michael Hawker and Roger Gould all in this 1981–82 tour gave a preview of great days ahead and of Australia's eventual coming of age as a world-class rugby nation.
+The tour experience would prove invaluable however for a number of young players who in 1984 would lead the Wallabies to a Grand Slam tour victory.
+Mark Ella, Steve Williams, Simon Poidevin, Andrew Slack, Brendan Moon, Michael Hawker and Roger Gould all in this 1981–82 tour gave a preview of great days ahead and of Australia's eventual coming of age as a world-class rugby nation.

 The squad's leadership

 The tour manager was Sir Nicholas Shehadie a 30 Test veteran and former Wallaby captain.
 He was at the time Chairman of the New South Wales Rugby Union and President of Australian Rugby Union.
 He had recently stepped down after fifteen years in local government public office including three years as the 75th Lord Mayor of Sydney.
 The coach was Bob Templeton.

 Tour captain was Tony Shaw, the first Queenslander since Bill McLean in 1947–48 to captain Australia in the UK.
 Shaw would later marry McLean's daughter and made the 81–82 tour alongside Bill's son Peter and nephew Paul.
 Mark Loane would captain the side in the Test against England when Shaw was dropped from the team following the Scottish Test.
-Shaw had retaliated recklessly to niggling from Scots player Bill Cuthbertson with a king-hit right in front of the referee.
+Shaw had retaliated recklessly to niggling from Scotland player Bill Cuthbertson with a king-hit right in front of the referee.
 Shaw was to pay dearly for this as it would mark the end of his Test captaincy career.